juniorug/lib-quality/README.md

 An application that collects data from GitHub, consolidate, and make them available through a REST api.

+# LibQualityFrontend

+The Front-end for this project can be found at [lib-quality](https://github.com/juniorug/lib-quality).

 ## Development

 ### Pre-requisites